sp-95/python-lifecycle-training/README.rst

 **Mypy** is a static type checker for Python.
 If you sprinkle your code with type annotations, mypy can type check your code and find common bugs.
-As mypy is a static analyzer, or a lint-like tool, the type annotations are just hints for mypy and don’t interfere when running your program.
+As mypy is a static analyzer or a lint-like tool, the type annotations are just hints for mypy and don’t interfere when running your program.
 You run your program with a standard Python interpreter, and the annotations are treated effectively as comments.